Terms & Conditions

 The Student is referred to Clause 19 for terms in relation to visa rejections.

 5.5.
-A valid passport is essential for travel to the UK with an expiry date of at least 6 months beyond the end date of your visit.
+A valid passport is essential for travel to the UK with an expiry date of at least 6 months beyond the end date of the Student’s visit.

 5.6.
 All Students arriving and departing from Edinburgh International Airport on the stated arranged dates will be transferred to and from the University of Stirling free of charge providing Students arrive within the designated collection times.

 5.7.
-The School must receive all travel information by June 1st 2017.
-Open returns cannot be accepted, please book a return ticket on the stated arrival and departure dates.
+The School must receive all travel information by June 1st in the relevant year of enrolment.
+Open returns cannot be accepted, please book a return ticket or onward journey on the stated acceptable departure date(s).

 - Consequences of complete or partial termination

-7.1 Upon registration for a course by payment of a reservation fee the Student is committed to taking up the place on the course and paying the full course fees as provided for in Clauses 3 and 4 and requests for refunds following cancellation or termination after a course has started shall be treated solely in accordance with Clause 5.
+7.1 Upon registration for a course by payment of the Reservation Fee the Student is committed to taking up the place on the course and paying the Full Fee as provided for in Clauses 3 and 4 and requests for refunds following cancellation or termination shall be treated solely in accordance with Clause 5.

-7.2 The School accepts no responsibility for any loss or damage suffered by the Student as a result of termination of this Contract pursuant to Clause 6.1 only, including but without limit to the foregoing the cost of alternative accommodation, air fares, or other travel expenses for the Student or any other person.
+7.2 The School accepts no responsibility for any loss or damage suffered by the Student as a result of termination of this Contract pursuant to its rights under this Contract, including but not limited to, the cost of alternative accommodation, airfares, or other travel expenses for the Student or any other person.

 7.4 After termination of this Contract (for whatever reason), the School shall have no further responsibility toward the Student under this Contract.

-7.5 Subject as otherwise provided herein and to any rights or obligations which have accrued prior to termination neither party shall have further obligations to the other under this Contract following termination thereof save as provided in Clause 30.
+7.5 Other than as may be provided in this Contract neither party shall have any further obligations to the other under this Contract following termination thereof.

-(a) to behave responsibly and not to damage any property belonging to the School or any or our suppliers
+(a) to behave responsibly and not to damage any property belonging to the School or any third party

-(b) to behave in manner which is respectful to fellow students, staff and 3rd party suppliers
+(b) to behave in a manner which is respectful to fellow students, staff and third parties

-(c) fully to indemnify the School against any loss or damage to the premises, furniture or other property of the School or of any other person by the Student or ensuing as a reasonably (in the opinion of the School) foreseeable consequence of any act or omission of the Student and to indemnify the School against any and all claims or costs in respect thereof (d) not to undertake any activity that may be liable (in the opinion of the School) to bring the School (whether or not course activities are held there) into disrepute;
+(c) to fully indemnify the School against any loss or damage to the premises, furniture or other property of the School or of any other third party or person caused by the Student or ensuing as a reasonably (in the opinion of the School) foreseeable consequence of any act or omission of the Student and to indemnify the School against any and all claims or costs in respect thereof;

 (e) to treat the facilities and the premises of the School, other venues (whether or not summer school activities are held there) and all other persons with care and respect for the privacy of their residents (where applicable) and not interfere with or gain access to or attempt to gain access to those parts of the premises of the School or other venues to which public use of access are unauthorised;

-(f) not to burn candles or smoke at any time while on the course, and in particular not to smoke in any room in the School; in the event of noncompliance, smoke detectors may trigger the alarm; should the Fire Service levy a fine for unnecessary attendance the right is reserved to pass on this charge to the Student; furthermore, the legal age for smoking in the UK is 18 years old, and it is illegal to smoke in any enclosed public space, so students who purchase, distribute, or smoke tobacco may be committing a criminal offence; the Student is referred to paragraph 8 of the Rules and Regulations;
+(f) not to burn candles or smoke at any time while on the course, and in particular not to burn candles, smoke or vape in any room in the School.
+In the event of noncompliance, smoke detectors may trigger the alarm and the fire service may attend.
+Should the Fire Service levy a fine for unnecessary attendance the School reserves the right to pass on this charge to the Student.

-(g) without prejudice to Clause 8.1(f) not to commit any act which breaches the criminal law of, or infringes the civil rights of any other person under the laws of, Scotland or any other jurisdiction within the United Kingdom;
+(g) not to commit any act which breaches the criminal law of, or infringes the civil rights of any other person under the laws of, Scotland or any other jurisdiction within the United Kingdom;

-(h) to pay to the School a charge in the event of the loss or damage to any property;
+(h) to pay to the School any reasonably levied charges in the event of the loss or damage to any property;

-(j) not to affix or attach anything to or otherwise decorate the whole or any part of the School or any other venues (whether or not course activities are held there).
+(j) not to affix or attach anything to or otherwise decorate the whole or any part of the School or any other venues (whether or not course activities are held there); and,

-(k) By enrolling in this programme, it is understood that students will participate in all classes, activities and excursions as required.
+(k) to participate in all classes, activities and excursions as required.

-8.2 As provided in Clauses 6 and 7 the School reserves the right at any time to exclude from the course and the premises of the School and terminate this Contract in respect of any Student whose behaviour is, in the opinion of the School, unacceptable or an unacceptable nuisance or annoyance to other Students or to others on the premises of the School or elsewhere and Clause 5.3 (no refunds) shall apply.
-The School also reserves the right at any time (including before commencement of the course) to exclude from the course and the premises of the School and to terminate this Contract where it reasonably believes that the behaviour of the Student is likely to result in a breach of the Rules and Regulations or to be (in the sole opinion of the School) unacceptable, or where the Student has breached the Rules and Regulations on any other course operated by or on behalf of the School, and Clause 5.3 shall apply.
+8.3 As provided in Clauses 6 and 7 the School reserves the right at any time to exclude from the course and the premises of the School and terminate this Contract in respect of any Student whose behaviour is, in the sole opinion of the School, unacceptable or an unacceptable nuisance or annoyance to other Students or to others on the premises of the School or elsewhere and Clause 5.3 (no refunds) shall apply.
+The School also reserves the right at any time (including before commencement of the course) to exclude from the course and the premises of the School and to terminate this Contract where it reasonably believes that the behaviour of the Student is likely to result in a breach of the expected standards of behaviour or to be (in the sole opinion of the School) unacceptable, or where the Student has breached the expected standards of behaviour on any other course operated by or on behalf of the School, and Clause 5.3 shall apply.

-8.3 The Student is bound by the Rules and Regulations and such other rules or regulations as may be notified to them whether before or after application for a course.
+8.4 The Student is bound by the provisions of this Contract and the rules and regulations contained herein and any such other rules and / or regulations as may be notified to them whether before or after applying for a course.
 Failure to abide by such rules and regulations is aimed to be dealt with immediately and may lead to expulsion from the course and termination of this Contract pursuant to Clauses 6 and 7.

-8.5 The School reserves the right not to issue or to rescind the Student’s graduation certificate where the Student has in the opinion of the School breached any or all of the terms contained in this Contract.
+8.6 The School reserves the right not to issue or to rescind the Student’s graduation certificate where the Student has, in the sole opinion of the School, breached any or all of the terms contained in this Contract.

 - Rules and Regulations

 9.1 The School reserves the right to make rules and regulations relating to the Student’s participation in the School (‘Student Code of Conduct’).
-The Student Code of Conduct forms part of these Conditions and will be notified to the Student at the Location or earlier.
+The Student Code of Conduct sets out the expected standards of behaviour of each Student and by accepting the terms of this Contract, the Student is deemed to accept the rules and regulations stated in the Student Code of Conduct and the Student’s intention to adhere to same.

-9.2 Any failure by the Student to adhere to the Student Code of Conduct may result in his/ her participation at the School being terminated forthwith without refund and in such event the Student may be sent home at your expense.
+9.2 Any failure by the Student to adhere to the Student Code of Conduct may result in his/ her participation at the School being terminated forthwith.

 9.3.
-The school reserves the right to withdraw the Student from any activity at any time on the grounds of safety or unsuitability.
-This includes swimming; which all parents must give permission for via the application form prior to arrival.
+The School reserves the right to withdraw the Student from any activity at any time on the grounds of safety or unsuitability, in the sole discretion of the School, acting reasonably.

-9.5 If loss of keys or damage is deliberately or accidentally caused, the parent/guardian/agent of the student will be responsible for reimbursing the school immediately.
-An invoice will be presented to the parent/ guardian/ agent with payment terms requesting immediate payment for which you will be responsible for arranging prompt payment.
-The fee for key renewal if £25.
+9.5 If loss of keys or damage is deliberately or accidentally caused, the Parent / Guardian or Agent of the Student will be responsible for reimbursing this immediately.
+An invoice will be presented to the Parent / Guardian or Agent with payment terms requesting immediate payment.
+The fee for a key renewal is £25.
+For the avoidance of doubt, non-payment of any invoice issued by the School in accordance with this clause 9.5 within a reasonable time, will entitle the School to terminate this Contract in accordance with Clause 6.1.

-9.7 The School reserves the right to search the bags and other personal property of all Students in appropriate circumstances.
+9. The School reserves the right to search the bags and other personal property of all Students circumstances where it is deemed necessary, at the sole discretion of the School.

 - Limitation of liability